opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following

-    - Choose Xsheet > Close Sub-Xsheet.
+    - Choose Xsheet > **Close Sub-Xsheet**.

-    - Click the Close Sub-Xsheet button in the Xsheet Toolbar.
+    - Click the **Close Sub-Xsheet** button in the Xsheet Toolbar.

 .. tip:: **To open a closed Sub-Xsheet:**

-    1. Select the Sub-Xsheet column in the Xsheet, or the Sub-Xsheet node in the schematic.
+    1. Select the Sub-Xsheet column in the Xsheet/Timeline, or the Sub-Xsheet node in the Schematic.

     2. Do one of the following:

-    - Choose Xsheet > Open Sub-Xsheet.
+    - Choose Xsheet > **Open Sub-Xsheet**.

-    - Click the Open Sub-Xsheet button in the Xsheet Toolbar.
+    - Click the **Open Sub-Xsheet** button in the Xsheet/Timeline Toolbar.

-    - Right-click the column header and choose Open Sub-Xsheet from the menu that opens.
+    - Right-click the column header and choose **Open Sub-Xsheet** from the menu that opens.

 .. tip:: **To clone a Sub-Xsheet:**